Smart Orbiter v3.0 summary

 Heat-break performance optimized with finite elements

-analysis for extreme temperature gradient to ensure clogless free printing
+analysis for extreme temperature gradient design to ensure clog-free printing

 experience;